danade002/ONPREM-AZURE-V2-TASK/README.md

 - `dns`: Creates a DNS zone.
 - `virtual_network`: Creates a virtual network.
 - `subnet`: Creates a subnet within the virtual network.
-- `resource group` :create resource  a resource group tpo deploy the infrastructure.
+- `resource_group`: Creates a resource group to deploy the infrastructure.